ayalsew-123/movie-tracker/README.md

 - runtime
 - rating
 - description

+---

- Testing
+## 🧪 Testing
-Tested by adding and deleting movies (including Michael Jackson-related entries) to verify CRUD functionality.
+Tested by adding and deleting movies (including Michael Jackson-related entries) to confirm full CRUD functionality.

+---

-Conclusion
+## ✅ Conclusion
 This project demonstrates a complete full-stack application using modern technologies.
-It includes authentication, database management, and a responsive UI.
+It integrates frontend, backend, authentication, and deployment into one system with a clean and responsive UI.